-Ranked 3rd by the number of monthly active users in 2020, Instagram has become an ideal platform for e-commerce marketing.
+With nearly 1.5 billion monthly active users and second to only Facebook (excluding YouTube and WhatsApp), Instagram has become an ideal platform for e-commerce marketing.
 That’s because, over the years, Instagram has managed to attract influencers, brands and consumers into a single platform.

 When 60% of users come to Instagram to be inspired and discover new products every day and 90% of users follow at least one business, it goes without saying that brands are looking for the perfect opportunity to sell to their audience.

 Up until recently, brands had to direct their followers to a conversion website to checkout.
 But that’s about to change with the new Instagram shopping features.
 But Instagram shopping isn’t completely new.
 Instagram first started testing shopping and checkout features with a small number of businesses located in the US since early 2019.

 And as of recently, they announced they’re expanding the shopping features to more eligible businesses and creators with an Instagram Shop across several countries.

 If you’re curious about the new Instagram shopping features you’re in the right place.
 We’ve done the research and we’re going to share a step-by-step guide to setting up your own Instagram Shop so you can sell directly to your audience.
 Plus, you’ll also learn our tried and tested ways to promote your Instagram Shop with Instagram Shopping Features.